VoronDesign/VoronUsers/printer_mods/Tuckpolo/Readme.md

 Notes:
   + The lights and camera parts are in green in the BOM.
 All else are optional.
   + Parts are designed for printing on a V0.
-  + I'm not affraid of using support.
-I don't understand the anethmea about them in this community.
+  + I'm not afraid of using support.
+I used it to make some better parts in a couple cases.
   ++They are used on the Front Logo to prevent curling.
   ++They are used on the Camera Back so that 3 parts can be combined into 1.
-  + Front Logo, you need two, I made a varient for holding the ribbon cable.
+  + Front Logo, you need two, I made a varient for holding the ribbon cable of an Rpi Camera.
   + The color of the camera pad is optional, my reccomendation is match the color of the mounting surface.
-  + I'm still working out how to change the orientation of the STL's this picture shows you my intentions.
+  + The STLS should be ready to go but if you are one to tinker.
   ++  More hexes are low.
   ++  Support goes down
   ++  Words are right side up